cs50/cs50.readthedocs.io/lab.md

     - !include foo.h
 ```

+That `!include` is a (confusing) feature of [YAML](https://en.wikipedia.org/wiki/YAML); it indeed means "include," not "don't include," as a programmer might otherwise assume.

-If those files exist (in the same directory as `.cs50.yaml`), they will be copied into students' environments and opened automatically (if recognized as text files).
+If those files exist (in the same directory as `.cs50.yml`), they will be copied into students' environments and opened automatically (if recognized as text files).
 If those files don't exist, they will be created as empty (and opened).

-Files (e.g., `bar.c` and `bar.h`) can also be in subdirectories (of whatever directory `.cs50.yaml` is in):
+Files (e.g., `bar.c` and `bar.h`) can also be in subdirectories (of whatever directory `.cs50.yml` is in):

 ```
 lab50: